L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

 There will be many shoots trying to compete with each other on each plant.
 You need to limit these so that you give the flowers and eventual tomatoes a chance to grow.
 The plant can only support so many tomatoes so some pruning is necessary.

-How to Stop Slugs and Snails From Eating Your Plants
+How to Stop Slugs From Eating Your Plants

 Once you have placed your tomato plants in the container, pot or grow bag they are in danger.
 Unwanted guests are just waiting for to leave them so they can have a meal at your expense.